zessta/GenQ/JS_correct_incorrect.md

 ## Question 61: **Deep Clone**
-Question: Write a function deepClone that performs a deep clone of a given object.
+Description: Write a function deepClone that performs a deep clone of a given object.
 The function should handle nested objects and arrays.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)